hellok/buildbot/kint/readme.md

 	ec_22-->failed with error no space
 	ec_22->with new machine ->
-	build with github kint.sh
+	build with github kint.sh->failed with make install ec_42-->failed with	 Variable not defined: 'CC1Option'
-	ec_42-->failed with
 	ec3-->start

 	3.0 on 64 failed